The Legend of Zelda: 2006–2011: Motion and touch-based swordplay

-In November 2006, Twilight Princess was released as the first Zelda game on the Wii, and later in December as the last Nintendo-published game for the GameCube, the console for which it was originally developed.
-The Wii version features a reversed world where everything that is in the west on the GameCube is in the east on the Wii.
+In November 2006, Twilight Princess was released as the first Zelda game on the Wii.
+It was later released in December as the last Nintendo-published game for the GameCube, the console for which it was originally developed.
+The Wii version features motion controls and a reversed world where everything that is in the west on the GameCube is in the east on the Wii.
 The display is mirrored in order to make Link right-handed to make use of the Wii Remote feel more natural for the majority of players.
 The game chronicles the struggle of a young adult Link to confront the troubles of the "Twilight Realm", a mysterious force that appears around and interacts with Hyrule.
 When he enters this realm, he is transformed into a wolf, and loses the ability to use his sword, shield or other items, but gains other abilities such as sharpened senses from his new form.
 Twilight Princess includes an incarnation of Link's horse, Epona, for fast transportation, and features mounted battle scenarios including boss battles that were not seen in previous games.
 Twilight Princess diverted from the cel-shading of Wind Waker, integrating graphics featuring more detailed textures, giving the game a darker atmosphere.
-The Legend of Zelda: Twilight Princess HD released for Wii U in 2016.
+The Legend of Zelda: Twilight Princess HD was released for Wii U in 2016.

-At 2006 Game Developers Conference, a new title Phantom Hourglass for the Nintendo DS was shown.
-It revealed traditional top-down Zelda gameplay optimised for the DS's features, with a cel-shaded 3D graphical style similar to The Wind Waker for Gamecube.
-The game is a direct sequel to The Wind Waker.
-Phantom Hourglass was released in June 2007, for Japan and October for North America and Europe.
-It was later released on the Wii U Virtual Console.